Wound: Chronic wounds

 Any wound which is arrested or delayed during any of the normal stages of wound healing is considered to be a chronic wound.
 Most commonly, these are wounds which develop due to an underlying disease process such as diabetes mellitus or arterial/venous insufficiency.
-However, it is important to note that any acute wound has the potential to become a chronic wound if any of the normal stages of wound healing are interrupted.
+However, any acute wound has the potential to become a chronic wound if any of the normal stages of wound healing are interrupted.
 Chronic wounds are most commonly a result of disruption of the inflammatory phase of wound healing, however errors in any phase can result in a chronic wound.
 The exact duration of time which distinguishes a chronic wound from an acute wound is not clearly defined, although many clinicians agree that wounds which have not progressed for over three months are considered chronic wounds.